-The Ministry of Labour & Employment, Government of India, is convening a conference of representatives of Central and State Governments and of labour organisations "to consider certain matters concerning industrial panies or corporations, but excluding banks and insurance" in New Delhi (i) Code of Discipline in Industry and principles for recognition of trade Since the composition and objectives of the Conference are at sharp variance with the proposals for tripartite meeting Government spokesmen announced at sent the following letter to the Union Labour Minister, on January 2, 1959.
+The Ministry of Labour & Employment, Government of India, is convening a conference of representatives of Central and State Governments and of labour organisations "to consider certain matters concerning industrial labour employed in public sector undertakings which are run as limited companies or corporations, but excluding banks and insurance" in New Delhi on January 21, 1959.
+The conference will have a two-point agenda, viz., (i) Code of Discipline in Industry and principles for recognition of trade unions and (ii) Industrial Relations in the public sector undertakings.
+Since the composition and objectives of the Conference are at sharp variance with the proposals for a tripartite meeting Government spokesmen announced at the 16th Indian Labour Conference, Com.S.A.Dange, General Secretary, AITUC, has sent the following letter to the Union Labour Minister, on January 2, 1959.

 "I have seen your circular calling for the Public Sector Conference.

 The circular shows that almost all the Public Sector employees of importance are kept out of the scope of the Conference.
-You are inviting employees of those "public sector undertakings, which are run as limited companies or corporations excluding banks and insurance."
+You are inviting employees of those "public sector undertakings, which are run as limited compenies or corporations excluding banks and insurance."

+"Inough we are not yet given the list of invitees, one can see what it means.
 It means that the three factories in Bangalore, the Sindri Fertilisers in Bihar, the steel plants and one or two others may come in.
-As the steel plants are not construction labour.
+As the steel plants are not yet built fully, these can hardly be discussed except for their contract and construction labour.
 The same is the case with public sector coal, if any as yet.